Rebranding

-Corporate rebranding
+Corporations

-Rebranding has become something of a fad at the turn of the millennium, with some companies rebranding several times.
+Rebranding became something of a fad at the turn of the millennium, with some companies rebranding several times.
 The rebranding of Philip Morris to Altria was done to help the company shed its negative image.
 Other rebrandings, such as the British Post Office's attempt to rebrand itself as Consignia, have proved such a failure that millions more had to be spent going back to square one.

-In a study of 165 cases of rebranding, Muzellec and Lambkin (2006) found that, whether a rebranding follows from corporate strategy (e.g., M&A) or constitutes the actual marketing strategy (change the corporate reputation), it aims at enhancing, regaining, transferring, and/or recreating the corporate brand equity.
+In a study of 165 cases of rebranding, Muzellec and Lambkin (2006) found that, whether a rebranding follows from corporate strategy (e.g., mergers & acquisitions) or constitutes the actual marketing strategy (change the corporate reputation), it aims at enhancing, regaining, transferring, and/or recreating the corporate brand equity.

 According to Sinclair (1999:13), business the world over acknowledges the value of brands.
 “Brands, it seems, alongside ownership of copyright and trademarks, computer software and specialist know-how, are now at the heart of the intangible value investors place on companies.”
 Companies in the 21st century may find it necessary to relook their brand in terms of its relevance to consumers and the changing marketplace.
 Successful rebranding projects can yield a brand better off than before.

 Marketing develops the awareness and associations in the memory of customers so they know (and are reminded) of brands to serve their needs.
 Once in a lead position, it is marketing, consistent product or service quality, sensible pricing and effective distribution that will keep the brand ahead of the pack and provide value to its owners (Sinclair, 1999:15).